Educating Patients on Home Safety Following Orthopedic Surgery

 I also remind patients to keep their walker with them and keep both hands on the walker when moving around the kitchen.
 To carry kitchen items, the patient can use a walker tray with a cup holder, walker basket, or they can tie a grocery or tote bag to the front of the walker to carry closed food items.

 The Laundry Room

 Doing laundry after orthopedic surgery is challenging but not impossible if the patient doesn’t have anyone to assist.
-While carrying a laundry basket is unsafe, patients can drape small amounts of clothes over the front of their walker or in their walker bag to walk to the washing machine.
-They can then use the reacher for lower or higher heights with one item at a time.
+While carrying a laundry basket is less safe, patients can drape small amounts of clothes over the front of their walker or in their walker bag to walk to the washing machine.
+They can then use the reacher for lower or higher heights with one or two items at a time.

 The Living Room

 Seating is one of the bigger challenges in the living room.
 This is due to low seating surfaces like soft couches and recliners that rock or chairs that roll.
 Soft couches are especially difficult, so to make it easier the couch can have a pillow or wooden board placed under the cushions and the patient can sit on the armrest side closest to the non-surgical leg.
 This way they can use the armrest and unaffected leg to push up to stand.

 To get into a favorite recliner that moves or rocks, a family member can support it from behind to keep it from moving while the person transfers in/out.

 To keep it simple, the easiest seating options are chairs that are taller, firm, and have armrests to push up from.

 If the person is going to be in the living room for a large amount of the day alone, a family member can have the bedside commode placed next to the patient as well as leaving a cooler with foods and drinks nearby.